appsmithorg/appsmith-docs/widget-reference/chart.md

 #### Custom Chart

+{% embed url="https://youtu.be/Rvlwb5123mE" caption="How To Use Custom Charts With FusionCharts" %}

 Appsmith integrates with[ FusionCharts](https://www.fusioncharts.com/dev/chart-guide/list-of-charts) and provides a wide array of chart types that you can use as part of a custom chart.

 You can select **Custom Chart** from the **Chart Type** dropdown to initialize it.
 On selecting the Custom Chart type, you can see a property **Custom Fusion Chart** where you can define the configuration of the FusionCharts.